Independent Community Voter Research

 † Now lives in Whittier with her husband, young son, and two dogs.
 Founded Colibri Law & Policy in Whittier.
 Describes a 20-year career in public policy and legal advocacy. aida4whittier.com Colibri Law

-Note on residency: Whittier360 reported ‡ that Macedo "lived and worked in the Fresno region for many years before relocating to Whittier within the past year."
-This is accurate regarding her career in Fresno, but does not mention that she grew up in South Gate (SE Los Angeles) and attended UC Irvine, both in the greater LA region.
-Voters can weigh her local ties for themselves.
+Note on residency: Whittier360 reported ◊ that Macedo "lived and worked in the Fresno region for many years before relocating to Whittier within the past year."
+This is accurate regarding her career in Fresno, but does not mention that she grew up in South Gate (SE Los Angeles) and attended UC Irvine (Orange County).

 Platform